 If your instructional approach does not include creating new knowledge as per the project outlined above, this project may be adapted to evaluate existing knowledge by reconfiguring the project statement.
 This adaptation of the project may be applicable to some students in upper middle school.

 Rather than presenting students with the project statement to “design, build, and refine” a new device, assign a well known energy conversion device to each student or groups of students.
 Examples include but are not limited to wind turbines, internal combustion engines, and electrical motors.
 Chapter 4 of Energy Technology and Policy provides many real examples from which to choose.
-Access to Energy 101 for Texas students and teachers is provided for free by the State Energy Conservation Office as part of the Watt Watchers of Texas program.

 The adapted assessment criteria are as follows: